Merchant Banking 1 1

 • Merchant banks provide equity underwriting to help companies that need more capital before they hit the stock market.

-• They often provide portfolio management and restructuring for businesses by buying and selling properties to enhance value.
+• They often provide portfolio management and restructuring services by buying and selling assets to enhance value.

-• Merchant banks help borrowers find the right major financial institutional investors to finance their vision.
+• These banks may help borrowers find the right investors to finance their vision.
 Many even handle the legal negotiations necessary to move a business plan forward.

-• Merchant banks derive their revenue from fees and commissions, rather than an outright payment structure.
-They often retain shares of the businesses they assist, bridging the gap between venture capital and IPOs.
+• Merchant banks make money from fees and commissions, rather than an outright payment structure.
+They often retain shares of the companies they assist, bridging the gap between venture capital and IPOs.

 Merchant Banks vs Investment Banks: What’s the Difference?

 Neither merchant banks nor investment banks handle traditional financial transactions.
-While these forms of banking share some similarities, there are a few core differences.
-The most notable is scale.
+While these financial institutions share some similarities, there are a few core differences.
+The most notable one is scale.
 Merchant banks work with companies before they create an IPO, while investment banks work with them after they go public.

 Merchant banks.
-Besides scale, merchant banks differ from investment banks in that they don’t provide mergers and acquisitions.
+Besides scale, merchant banks differ from investment banks in that the former don’t assist with mergers and acquisitions.
 Investment banks do.
-Merchant banks issue letters of credit and they provide clients with business, financial, and technological consultancy.
-They also help companies with security issuance.
+Merchant banks issue letters of credit and also provide business, financial, and technological consultancy to their clients.
+Furthermore, on behalf of corporations, these banks may issue and sell securities (via private placements) to investors requiring less regulatory disclosure.
 Their main focus is high net worth individuals and international businesses.

 Some Examples of Merchant Banks

-With that said, Citi, J.P.
-Morgan, and Goldman Sachs are the largest multinational merchant banks available to U.S.-based businesses.
+With that said, Citi, JP Morgan Chase, Bank of America, and Goldman Sachs are some of the largest multinational merchant banks available to US-based businesses.

 The Bottom Line